Save Your Bracelet: Leather, Rubber, and Nylon Watch Straps

 Final Thoughts

 At the end of the day, you should wear what you like.
 In order to know what you like, you need to try everything you can.
 Going swimming?
 Try a rubber strap.
 Going to a nice dinner?
 Try leather.
 Doing anything at all?
-Try a NATO.
+Try nylon.
 Every material has its pros and cons, but you won’t know what you like until you try it.
+The common denominator with all of these straps?
+They give your bracelet a much-needed vacation.

 Leave a comment